 V & H on Holland Road is passionate about honest, home cooked food.
 Everything they serve is made from scratch from the rocket and basil pesto to the mayonnaise.
 They cater for carnivores and vegans, gluten free and gluten full.
 Big on quality, consistency and supporting their neighbours, V&H provide a loyal lunch.

 Little, authentic Italian restaurant on Western Rd Hove.
 Rustic and uncomplicated, Morelli Zorelli’s provides a true Italian experience.
 The artisan pizzas are cooked in a wood fired oven in front of you.
 The dough balls are prepared and refreshed every day using authentic ingredients flown over from Italy.
 Cater for gluten free and vegan.

 Neapolitan pizzeria Fatto a Mano, serve traditional wood-fired

 Featuring in many ‘Top’ restaurant lists, the Gingerman in Norfolk Square is a wonderful dining experience.
 Priding themselves on creating ‘uncomplicated, full flavoured dishes made from the freshest and highest quality seasonal produce’, it is unsurprisingly a popular choice for many.
 It is intimate and cosy, whilst sophisticated and classy at the same time.
 A meal here feels very special indeed.

 Lunch in Sussex

 Wingrove House in the village of Alfriston on the outskirts of Brighton, boasts 19th-century colonial style, manicured gardens and seasonal menus.
 Open for lunch, dinner and Sunday lunch.
-There is a 2 course lunch available from Monday to Saturday for £18 and a 2 or 3 course Dinner available daily for £29/£35.
+There is a 2-course lunch available from Monday to Saturday and a 2 or 3-course dinner, also available daily.